Soundtrack in my head: Slowdive, “Shine”

 (I feel I should note here that the Cocteau Twins often avoided the phenomenon of music videos which was sweeping the music industry in the early 80’s.
 More recently, many “fan videos” have surfaced on YouTube in an attempt to make up for that.
 I’m not sure how the former members of the band feel about it, but some are posted here.)

 At that time, the Cocteau Twins sounded unlike anything I’d ever heard before.
 I do consider them to be the first “shoegaze” band.
 As I’ve gotten older and more knowledgeable about music, I now realize that the Cocteau Twins, like any band, had their influences and predecessors.
-Counter-intuitive as it may seem, I believe its origins started in the punk movement of the late 70’s with Siouxsie and the Banshees (who, at the very beginning, had a drummer named John Ritchie who would later become known as Sid Vicious).
+Counter-intuitive as it may seem, I believe the roots of the genre started in the punk movement of the late 70’s with Siouxsie and the Banshees (who, at the very beginning, had a drummer named John Ritchie who would later become known as Sid Vicious).

-While the Siouxsie and the Banshees continued with a gothic punk/pop sound, the Cocteau Twins’ subsequent releases became less dark.
-They approached an almost New Age sound with 1985’s album Victorialand, which opens with the track below, “Lazy Calm.”
+While the Siouxsie and the Banshees continued to develop a more with a gothic punk/pop sound, the Cocteau Twins’ subsequent releases became less dark.
+They approached an almost New Age sound with 1986’s album Victorialand, which opens with the track below, “Lazy Calm.”

 By the mid- to late-80’s the Cocteau Twins were quite popular on college campuses.
 While living in the dorms around that time, I knew of many people who were introduced or “turned on” to their luscious sound.
 This dormitory ritual usually involved having a friend lie down on a bed, giving them a pair of headphones to wear, asking them to close their eyes and listen to the music.

 The Cocteau Twins in their early years were on the 4AD label, and many of their label-mates put out similarly influenced music.
 All shared similar traits of textured, layered sounds, moodiness, dreaminess, and sometimes a rather dark sound.
-Two songs below from Dif Juz and This Mortal Coil appeared on a 4AD compilation released in 1987 called Lonely Is An Eyesore.
-In addition to the above bands listed in this paragraph, the compilation also featured tracks from Colourbox, Throwing Muses, The Wolfgang Press, Dead Can Dance, and Clan of Xymox.
-I would consider this the best representation of what was then referred to as the “4AD sound,” and which I consider to be representative of what I call the “first wave of shoegaze.”
+Two songs below from Dif Juz and Throwing Muses appeared on a 4AD compilation released in 1987 called Lonely Is An Eyesore.
+In addition to the above bands, the compilation also featured tracks from the Cocteau Twins, Colourbox, This Mortal Coil, The Wolfgang Press, Dead Can Dance, and Clan of Xymox.
+I would consider this the best representation of what was then referred to as the “4AD sound,” (this being before The Pixies became big) and which I consider to be representative of what I call the “first wave of shoegaze.”

-What many people consider (including Wikipedia’s writers) to be the beginning of shoegaze I consider to be the “second wave.”
+What many people consider (including Wikipedia’s writers) to be the beginning of shoegaze I consider to be the “second wave” of shoegaze.
 One of the bands, Lush, had an EP and their first full length album produced by the Cocteau Twins’ Robin Guthrie.
 (See this link for a Lush song that connects the shoegaze and punk genres).

-But other bands developed independent of the Cocteau Twins-4AD heritage.
-One band widely considered by many to be the founder of the “shoegaze” sound is My Bloody Valentine.
+But other bands took the shoegaze sound in remarkably different directions.
+One band widely considered by many to be the originators of the “shoegaze” sound is My Bloody Valentine.
 Their sound was distinct from that heard on the 4AD.
 Their 1991 release Loveless was highly influential, and the album’s opening song in the video below made a bombastic statement about the band’s new direction:

 Another band associated with the shoegaze genre, Ride, took a distinctly 60’s influenced route.
 Their song “Seagull” off the Nowhere album in 1990 I would consider to be the ultimate air-guitar anthem, but there’s not any good videos of it on YouTube–this link, however, presents the song with goodsound quality Below is the opening track off of their 1992 release Going Blank Again.
 N.B.–in 1991, I was lucky enough to see Ride open for Lush at Cabaret Metro in Chicago.
 The two bands on that tour reportedly took turns being the opening and headlining act.